ODCleanStore/ODCleanStore/release-template/README.txt

                   database instance
      db.dirty.* - JDBC and SPARQL connection settings for the dirty database instance

-6) Run run-engine.cmd or run-engine.sh, respectively (and leave the window open).

-7) Set correct absolute path to odcs.ini configuration file (step 5) in administration frontend webarchive.
+6) Set correct absolute path to odcs.ini configuration file (step 5) in administration frontend webarchive.
 Scripts update-war-path.cmd and update-war-path.sh in the bin/ subdirectory set the path to location of odcs.ini within the release directory.